History of Baku in Timeline

 In 2003, Baku had 153,400 internally displaced persons and 93,400 refugees.

-In 2003, Teze Bey, the most popular hamam in Baku, was fully restored and modernised.
+In 2003, Teze Bey, the most popular hamam in Baku, was fully restored and modernised, featuring a swimming pool and architectural details inspired by Oriental, Russian and Finnish baths.

-In 2003, UNESCO placed the Inner City on the List of World Heritage in Danger, citing damage from the November 2000 earthquake and poor conservation.
+In 2003, UNESCO placed the Inner City of Baku on the List of World Heritage in Danger, citing damage from a November 2000 earthquake, poor conservation, and dubious restoration efforts.

-In March 2005, the new Baku Cargo Terminal was officially opened.
+In March 2005, the new Baku Cargo Terminal was officially opened at Heydar Aliyev International Airport.

 In 2005, Baku hosted the World Rhythmic Gymnastics Championships.